tushar-gupta-1995/DependencyVisualiser/README.md

 Requires docker to be installed on your machine.

 ### build docker image
-From the root of the repo run `docker build -t <my_image_name> -f Docker/dockerfile .`, replacing <my_image_name> with your preffered image name.
+From the root of the repo run `docker build -t <my_image_name> -f Docker/dockerfile .`, replacing <my_image_name> with your preferred image name.

 ## Run docker image in the container
-First identify the module you want to analyse(should usually have 1 or more golang projects), then mount it as a volume, expose the port 5000 on container to a free port of your choice on your local machine, provide the image id.Please follow the below steps for a detailled guide:
+First identify the module you want to analyze(should usually have 1 or more golang projects), then mount it as a volume, map the port 5000 on container to port 5000 on your machine, provide the image id.Please follow the below steps for a detailed guide:
 ### Get the image id
 `docker image ls | grep <your image name>`
 ### Run the docker image
-`docker run -t -d -v <folder to analyse>:/testfolder/ -p<yourport>:5000 --name=volume_analyser <image name>`
+`docker run -t -d -v <folder to analyse>:/testfolder/ -p 5000:5000 --name=volume_analyser <image name>`
 Example:
-`docker run -t -d -v C:\Users\gupta\OneDrive\Documents\test:/testfolder/ -p--name=volume_analyser 9cd05bb0862c`
+`docker run -t -d -v C:\Users\gupta\OneDrive\Documents\test:/testfolder/ -p 5000:5000 --name=graph_analyser f0f67cc624db`
 ### Interacting with application
-Once above steps are done, application can be interacted with on `localhost:<port-exposed>`
+Once above steps are done, application can be interacted with on `localhost:5000`

 ## Sample Visualisation Images: